engineervix/hello-nginx/README.md

 ## First things first

 1. Clone this repo: `git clone https://github.com/engineervix/hello-nginx.git`
 2. Create a directory for your test website.
 For instance, let's call it `hello_world`, and let's create it in `$HOME/PROJECTS/`.
-On the CLI, this will looks like this:
+On the CLI, this would look like this:

     ```bash
     # This will also create the PROJECTS directory (if it doesn't exist) in your $HOME directory,